andreweissen/website/README.md

 * Images have been compressed and correctly sized to further decrease loading time.

-* Original png images have been replaced by a single SVG that resizes based on the screen width.
+* Original png logos have been replaced by a single SVG that resizes based on the screen width.

 * Quick-click icons at the bottom of the page now respond to mouse-hover events.